As you stand on the Platform

 fields and the barbed wire.
 I noticed the ground was a bit

-soggy in places which explains the need for the bridge.
+soggy in places which explains the need for the wooden bridge.

 bridge also helps to preserve the landscape.
 Then it dawned on